Economy Makes Shows Take Turn Off Broadway

 LUNDEN: Gordon Cox, theater reporter for Variety, says until recently shows like "Avenue Q," which began life at the tiny Vineyard Theater off-Broadway, would have never moved to Broadway in the first place.
 Since upsizing shows for Broadway has been a trend, downsizing could become a trend as well.

-Mr. GORDON COX (Theater Reporter, Variety): Small, quirky shows that in past years would have seemed a natural for off-Broadway, now that they are becoming more common on Broadway, this can open the door to them thinking about downsizing again.
+GORDON COX: Small, quirky shows that in past years would have seemed a natural for off-Broadway, now that they are becoming more common on Broadway, this can open the door to them thinking about downsizing again.

 LUNDEN: Producer Kevin McCollum says audiences have rediscovered "Avenue Q" off-Broadway only because the show's brand was built by its long Broadway run and Tony Award wins.